English as a Second Language [ESL]

 ‘Jobs for teachers of English to speakers of other languages’.
 Provides email newsletters covering vacancies.

 - International English Language Testing System [Australia]

 ‘Measures ability to communicate in English across all four language skills - listening, reading, writing and speaking’.
 Extensive information on all aspects available from the site.
-New !
 Computer-Delivered IELTS is now available.
 ‘The same IELTS test you know, delivered via computer, with more test dates and results in 5-7 days’.